ISpillMyDrink/OpenSuperClone/README.md

 ## ✨ Features

 * Advanced drive cloning capability akin to that of ddrescue
-* Virtual driver mode for targeted data extraction
+* Virtual drive mode for targeted data extraction
 * Direct AHCI and IDE capability to circumvent OS drivers completely
-* USB Relay control for automatic drive power-cycling
+* USB relay control for automatic power cycling of drives

 #### 📋 Planned Changes